-A member of art production company Kaikai Kiki and the Superflat movement (both founded by legendary Japanese artist Takashi Murakami), Chiho Aoshima is best known for her fantastical urban pop creatures and landscapes.
-An autodidact who started working with graphic art in Murakami’s factory, Aoshima creates surreal dreamscapes inhabited by ghosts, demons, young women, and elements of nature.
+A member of art-production company Kaikai Kiki and the Superflat movement (both founded by legendary Japanese artist Takashi Murakami), Chiho Aoshima is best known for her fantastical urban pop creatures and landscapes.
+An autodidact who started working with graphic art in Murakami’s factory, Aoshima creates surreal dreamscapes inhabited by ghosts, demons, young women and elements of nature.
 Her artwork is typically large-scale and printed on paper with materials such as leather and plastic, for texture.
-In 2006, Aoshima produced City Glow, Mountain Whisper (2006) at Gloucester Road station in London as part of Art on the Underground, where 17 successive platform arches created a magical landscape which gradually transformed from day to night, urban to rural.
+In 2006, Aoshima produced City Glow, Mountain Whisper at Gloucester Road station in London as part of ‘Art on the Underground’, transforming 17 successive platform arches into a magical landscape that gradually shifted from day to night, urban to rural.
 The work depicted Aoshima’s utopian world in which time is suspended and organic creatures are one with otherwise inanimate things.

-Ei Arakawa is inspired by states of change, periods of instability, happy accidents, and elements of risk.
-His performance pieces and installations involve themes of collectivity, friendship, simultaneity, and improvisation.
+Ei Arakawa is inspired by states of change, periods of instability, happy accidents and elements of risk.
+His performance pieces and installations involve themes of collectivity, friendship, simultaneity and improvisation.
 Arakawa’s work is almost always collaborative, and engages with art’s element of social spectacle – from production to destruction.
 His artistic sensibility is informed by a performative, indeterminate, ‘everywhere-but-nowhere’ condition.
 His work pops up in unexpected places internationally, multiplying through collaborative processes.
-In 2013, his work was exhibited in the ‘Kamikaze Loggia’ (Georgian Pavilion) at the Venice Biennale, and in a survey of Japanese contemporary art titled Roppongi Crossing at the Mori Art Museum.
+In 2013, his work was exhibited in the ‘Kamikaze Loggia’ (Georgian Pavilion) at the Venice Biennale, and in a survey of Japanese contemporary art titled ‘Roppongi Crossing’ at the Mori Art Museum.
 His installation Hawaiian Presence (2014) was a collaborative project with New York-based artist Carissa Rodriguez for the 2014 Whitney Biennial.
-At Frieze London in 2014, Arakawa and his brother Tomoo – working as a duo under the name ‘United Brothers’ – presented a performance work entitled Does This Soup Taste Ambivalent? in which the pair offered soup to visitors, reputedly made with Fukushima’s ‘radioactive’ daikon roots.
+At Frieze London in 2014, Arakawa and his brother Tomoo – working as a duo under the name United Brothers – presented a performance work entitled Does This Soup Taste Ambivalent? in which the pair offered soup to visitors, reputedly made with Fukushima’s ‘radioactive’ daikon roots.

-Deutsche Bank’s 2015 ‘Artist of the Year’, Koki Tanaka’s visual approach explores community and a shared experience of creativity and imagination, encouraging exchange amongst participants whilst advocating for new rules of collaboration.
-His installation at the 2013 Venice Biennale’s Japan Pavilion consisted of a video with objects transforming the Pavilion into a platform for artistic a sharing.
-Tanaka’s videos and installations explore the relationship between objects and actions, recording simple gestures performed with everyday items such as a knife cutting vegetables, beer poured into a glass, and the opening of an umbrella.
+Deutsche Bank 2015 Artist of the Year Koki Tanaka’s visual approach explores community and a shared experience of creativity and imagination, encouraging exchange among participants while advocating for new rules of collaboration.
+His installation at the 2013 Venice Biennale’s Japan Pavilion consisted of a video with objects transforming the pavilion into a platform for artistic sharing.
+Tanaka’s videos and installations delve into the relationship between objects and actions, recording simple gestures performed with everyday items such as a knife cutting vegetables, beer poured into a glass and the opening of an umbrella.
 Nothing of magnitude happens in these videos, yet the compulsive repetition and attention to minute detail compel the viewer to value the mundane.

 Takashi Murakami is one of Japan’s most iconic contemporary artists.
 From paintings to large-scale sculptures and fashion collaborations, Murakami’s work is influenced by manga and anime.
 Founder of the Superflat movement and the Kaikai Kiki artist collective, Murakami has developed and supported the careers of many of his contemporaries.
-The term ‘superflat’ describes both the aesthetic characteristics of the Japanese artistic tradition, and the nature of post-war Japanese culture and society.
+The term ‘superflat’ describes both the aesthetic characteristics of the Japanese artistic tradition and the nature of post-war Japanese culture and society.
 Tradition left a legacy of flat, two-dimensional imagery, with emphasis on flat planes of color, which has been re-elaborated in contemporary culture through manga and anime.
 Post-war Japan has also experienced a ‘flattening’ of differences in social class and popular taste.
-Murakami’s own practice involves repackaging elements that are usually considered ‘low’ or sub-cultural and presenting them in the ‘high’ art markets of fashion and art.
+Murakami’s own practice involves repackaging elements that are usually considered ‘low’ or subcultural and presenting them in the ‘high’ art markets of fashion and art.
 His provocative My Lonesome Cowboy (1998) sold at Sotheby’s New York for a record $15.2 million in 2008.
-In addition to his artwork, Murakami has collaborated with Marc Jacobs, Louis Vuitton, and Issey Miyake.
+In addition to his artwork, Murakami has collaborated with Marc Jacobs, Louis Vuitton and Issey Miyake.

-Tatsuo Miyajima is a sculptor and installation artist whose highly technological works employ contemporary materials such as electric circuits, video, and computers, centered on the use of gadgets since the 1980s.
+Tatsuo Miyajima is a sculptor and installation artist whose highly technological works employ contemporary materials such as electric circuits, video and computers, centered on the use of gadgets since the 1980s.
 Miyajima’s core artistic concepts draw inspiration from humanist ideas and Buddhist teachings.
 The LED counters in his installations continuously flash in repetition from 1 to 9, symbolizing the journey from life to death, but avoiding finality, which is represented by 0 and never appears in his work.
-His ever-present numerals, presented in grids, towers, and circuits express his interest in ideas of continuity, connection, eternity, and the flow of time and space.
-Most recently, Miyajima’s work titled Arrow of Time (Unfinished Life) was showcased in the Met Breuer’s inaugural exhibition, Unfinished: Thoughts Left Visible in New York City.
+His ever-present numerals, presented in grids, towers and circuits, express his interest in ideas of continuity, connection, eternity and the flow of time and space.
+Most recently, Miyajima’s work titled Arrow of Time (Unfinished Life) was showcased in the Met Breuer’s inaugural exhibition, ‘Unfinished: Thoughts Left Visible’ in New York City.

-With an astounding career spanning seven decades, Yayoi Kusama has explored the realms of painting, drawing, collage, sculpture, performance, film, printmaking, installation and environmental art, as well as literature, fashion, and product design.
-Kusama has developed a highly distinctive style of polka dotted art, which has since become her trademark.
+With an astounding career spanning seven decades, Yayoi Kusama has explored the realms of painting, drawing, collage, sculpture, performance, film, printmaking, installation and environmental art, as well as literature, fashion and product design.
+Kusama has developed a highly distinctive style of polka-dotted art, which has since become her trademark.
 Such illusory visions are, for Kusama, the product of hallucinations she has experienced since childhood, in which the world seems to be covered in proliferating forms.
 Kusama has covered entire rooms with colorful dots and ‘infinity’ mirrors that endlessly reflect colorful light forms.

-Yoshitomo Nara creates paintings, sculptures, and drawings depicting his signature wide-eyed children and dogs – subjects that attempt to capture a child-like sense of boredom and frustration, and recapturing the fierce independence natural to children.
+Yoshitomo Nara creates paintings, sculptures and drawings depicting his signature wide-eyed children and dogs – subjects that attempt to capture a child-like sense of boredom and frustration and recapture the fierce independence natural to children.
 Reminiscent of traditional book illustrations, his aesthetic presents a restless tension, partly influenced by Nara’s love of punk rock.
-The titles of his works are testimony to this, from The Girl with the Knife in Her Side (1991) to Silent Violence (1998), Neurotic to the Bone (1999), and There is Nothing (2000).
-In 2011, New York City’s Asia Society Museum held his first major solo exhibition titled Yoshitomo Nara: Nobody’s Fool, comprising work that spans the artist’s 20-year career.
+The titles of his works are testimony to this, from The Girl With the Knife in Her Side (1991) to Silent Violence (1998), Neurotic to the Bone (1999) and There Is Nothing (2000).
+In 2011, New York City’s Asia Society Museum held his first major solo exhibition, titled ‘Yoshitomo Nara: Nobody’s Fool’, comprising work that spans the artist’s 20-year career.
 The works on show were intimately connected to the sensibilities of youth subcultures worldwide, focusing on themes of alienation and rebellion, particularly in relation to rock and punk music.